Introduction to PostgreSQL Transaction

 3. Commit work

-- Above syntax is the same work while using commit transactions or commit work.
+- The above syntax is the same work while using commit transactions or commits work.

-- Below is the example of a commit statement in PostgreSQL.
-We have to insert two statements into the database after inserting we have committed the same on the database.
+- Below is an example of a commit statement in PostgreSQL.
+We have to insert two statements into the database; after inserting, we have committed the same on the database.

 INSERT INTO tran_test (id, first_name, last_name, phone, address) VALUES (2, 'PQR', 'XYZ', 1234567890, 'Pune');